 She found that neither the cerebral approach of behavioral therapies nor the emotional approach of humanistic therapies was working to relieve the inner turmoil of this vulnerable population.
 The solution, she found, was an approach that addressed both the dysfunctional behaviors and the emotional dysregulation which plagued her clients.

-Dr. Linehan found that a fluid technique of moving back and forth between the focus of behaviorism and humanism produced the lasting change people were seeking.
+Dr. Linehan found that a fluid technique of moving back and forth between the focus of behaviorism and humanism produced the lasting change people sought.
 Thus, the concept of DBT was born.

 Core Attributes of Dialectical Behavioral Therapy